 • 30 mixed ages including adults

 If any children or adults are not able to sit on the floor, we can include one or two chairs within the above numbers (supplied by the venue).
 For public shows we can bring floor mats and cushions; all you need to do is ask.

 The dome is fully accessible for wheelchair users, but this might reduced capacity.
 For individual requirements, just drop us an email.

 The costs for our Lunar Experience are:

-£250 for a half day: up to 3 hours show time, unlimited shows
+£275 for a half day: up to 3 hours, unlimited shows

-£400 for a full day: up to 5 hours show time, unlimited shows
+£450 for a full day: up to 5 hours, unlimited shows

 We offer discounts on afternoon sessions and special package prices for bookings over multiple days; get in touch for a tailor made quotation.

 TRAVEL & OVERNIGHT STAY

 Travel is free within a 20 mile radius of Hastings, and charged at 45p per mile if you need us to travel further.
 And if the journey will take us over 2 hours, we may have to charge for an overnight stay which costs an extra £40.
 If our journey includes tolls and ferry charges, these will be added too.